 Gold: $85 per ton of CO2, based estimates by former World Bank Chief Economist, Sir Nicholas Stern.
 Stern holds that each ton of CO2 we emit causes $85 in social and environmental damages.

-For example: If your organization employs 50 people, and you wanted to contribute at the silver level, you would contribute $1,250 to the Climate Action Fund.
+For example: If your organization employs 50 people, and you wanted to contribute at the bronze level, you would contribute $1,250 to the Climate Action Fund.

 For more information about participating in this program, please contact: email@example.com